pepegar/pepegar.com/content/posts/applicative-programming.md

 ## Static Analysis

+{{% sidenote `Static analysis, is a technique with which wecan know stuff about a program without evaluating it.` %}}
-One of the coolest things that we can do with Applicative Abstract Syntax Trees is static analysis {{% sidenote %}}Static analysis, is a technique with which we can know stuff about a program without evaluating it.{{% /sidenote %}}.
+One of the coolest things that we can do with Applicative Abstract Syntax Trees is static analysis.
 And this is because applicative programs, unlike monadic programs, are not dependent on runtime values.
 In other words, we can know more about our program, without evaluating it.
+{{% /sidenote %}}

 So now, imagine that you want to limit the number of requests to the DB that your `Blog` programs have to 10.
 If you know that any expression `GetAuthor` or